 Animist.
 We proactively affirm the personhood of the ancestors and our other-than-human kin.
 We encourage the inclusive and non-dogmatic adoption of relational ethics in accordance with the wisdom of one’s local communities, human and otherwise.
 In practice, this includes inviting the greater web of kinship to inform our work as Ancestral Medicine through dreaming, intuition, divination, and direct sustained relationship.

 Anti-Supremacist.
 Knowing that cultural healing is the work of many lifetimes and that nothing we do will ever be enough, we nonetheless commit to uprooting and healing diverse manifestations of supremacy, internally as people, as an organization and network of ritualists, and through our offerings in the world.
-For more on how we hold this, see Ancestral Medicine’s Commitment to Cultural Healing (coming soon, still in development).

 International.
 While Ancestral Medicine is based in lands that are now the United States, we embrace an ethic of multiculturalism and decolonization that includes de-centering more and less subtle forms of U.S. imperialism.
 This includes respecting the sovereignty of other nations, mindfully navigating differences of language and culture, and honoring the many other-than-human communities.